John B. Anderson: Early political career

 Soon after his return, Anderson was approached about running for public office.
 In 1956, Anderson was elected State's Attorney in Winnebago County, Illinois, first winning a four-person race in the April primary by 1,330 votes and then the general election in November by 11,456 votes.
 After serving for one term, he was ready to leave that office when the local congressman, 28-year incumbent Leo E. Allen, announced his retirement.
-Anderson joined the Republican primary for Allen's 16th District seat—the real contest in this then-solidly Republican district based in Rockford and stretching across the state’s northwest corner.
+Anderson joined the Republican primary for Allen's 16th District seat—the real contest in this then-solidly Republican district based in Rockford and stretching across the state's northwest corner.
 He won a five-way primary in April (by 5,900 votes) in April and then the general election in November (by 45,000 votes).
 He served in the United States House of Representatives for ten terms, from 1961 to 1981.

 Initially, Anderson was among the most conservative members of the Republican caucus.
 Three times (in 1961, 1963, and 1965) in his early terms as a Congressman, Anderson introduced a constitutional amendment to attempt to "recognize the law and authority of Jesus Christ" over the United States.
-The bills died quietly, but later came back to haunt Anderson in his presidential candidacy.
-Anderson voted in favor of the Civil Rights Act of 1964 and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+The bills died quietly but later came back to haunt Anderson in his presidential candidacy.
+Anderson voted in favor of the Civil Rights Acts of 1964 and 1968, as well as the Twenty-fourth Amendment to the United States Constitution and the Voting Rights Act of 1965.

+Initially supportive of Barry Goldwater's candidacy for president in 1964 and believing Goldwater to be an "honest, sincere man", Anderson came to believe that most of his ideas would not work on a national scale, and described Lyndon B. Johnson's victory over Goldwater in the 1964 election as a vote for moderation, believing that the Republican Party needed to go in a moderate direction.
+Other factors such as attending the funerals of Andrew Goodman, Michael Schwerner, and James Chaney, as well as the street riots happening in America at that point, led to Anderson shift from the right to the left on social issues, although his fiscal positions largely remained conservative.
+The riots led Anderson to vote in favor of the Housing and Urban Development Act of 1968.